The real cost of employees turnover

 All hit the bottom line hard.

-Cutting turnover by just 5 percentage points can save a company the equivalent of 1–2 average salaries per retained employee each year.
-For a 100-person business with a $60,000 average salary and a 20% turnover rate, improving retention can free up $240,000 to $480,000 annually—funds available for growth.
+Cutting turnover by just 5 percentage points can save a company the equivalent of 1-2 average salaries per retained employee each year.
+For a 100-person business with a $60,000 average salary and a 20% turnover rate, improving retention can free up $240,000 to $480,000 annually, directly available to reinvest.

 Company Culture: a strategic lever for retention